oliverbooth/VPUpdater/README.md

 ```
 The next time the updater runs, it will check for pre-release builds.

-## Known issues
-* If pre-release builds are enabled, it will always say there is an update even if you have it.
-Pre-release builds install into `%PROGRAMFILES%\Virtual Paradise (pre-release)`, where VPUpdater probably *isn't*.
-Possible fix: Have the app scan this directory too for the Virtual Paradise version number.

-* An exception is thrown trying to fetch the version number of a pre-release install of Virtual Paradise.
-Possible fix (?): Truncate string if it contains `"alpha"` or `"beta"` perhaps?

 ## Building prerequisites
 |Prerequisite|Version|
 |- |- |